Published by: Ingrid King. Last Updated on: January 25, 2023 by Crystal Uys

 I’ve been on the fence about getting pet insurance for a long time, mostly because I’d rather put my money in a savings account than pay it to an insurance company.
 I’m pretty disciplined about putting money aside for Allegra and Ruby’s regular veterinary care.
 At five and four years of age, they’re both young, healthy cats.
 They get regular check ups twice a year.

 Of course, this is also the best time to get pet insurance: while cats are young and healthy.
-And while I can easily cover their regular veterinary expenses, if, God forbid, I were faced with an emergency, the hit on my budget would be more significant.
+And while I can easily cover their regular veterinary expenses, if, God forbid, I was faced with an emergency, the hit on my budget would be more significant.

 I learned the hard way

 I learned this the hard way when Amber came down with a sudden illness five years ago.
-After extensive diagnostics and three days in intensive care, I had to say good-bye to my beautiful girl.
+After extensive diagnostics and three days in intensive care, I had to say goodbye to my beautiful girl.
 And with the devastating grief that came with such an unexpected and sudden loss, I was also faced with having to dip into my savings to pay off her vet bill, which was close to $10,000.

 Responsible cat guardianship includes ensuring regular health care for your cat throughout her life.
 Costs for routine care varies; depending on what part of the country you’re in, they will range anywhere from $45 to $150 (exam only).
 And that’s only for well cat care.
 Illnesses and accidents can quickly increase these costs.
 The average cost for a visit to an emergency vet can run between $1000 and $2000, depending on the severity of the problem.